laszlovit/bookbot/README.md

-BookBot is my first every Python project.
+BookBot is my first project!